Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviations for Toda Gibbs measure with general potentials

 \end{lemma} \begin{proof} We first bound from below the free energy by Jensen's inequality

-From here we deduce exponential tightness for $(\hat{\mu}_N)_N$ under $\T_N^{V,P}$ : for $M>0$,
+From here we deduce exponential tightness for $(\hat{\mu}_N)_N$ under $\T_N^{V,P}$ : for $L>0$,

-\end{proof} For later purpose we prove the following result showing that the off diagonal terms do not become to small : \begin{lemma} For any $P>0$
+\end{proof} For later purpose we prove the following result showing that the off diagonal entries $b_{i}=e^{-r_{i}/2},{1\le i\le N}$ of the Lax matrix $L_{N}$ do not become too small : \begin{lemma} For any $P>0$

 \end{lemma} \begin{proof} Since $V$ is bounded from below and we have bounded from below the partition function \eqref{blk}, it enough to prove this estimate when $V=0$.
 But, in this case the entries are independent and so we only need to prove it for independent chi distributed variables.
-But then, for any $\delta>0$
+But then, for any $0<\delta<P$, with $\mathbb Z_{N,\T}^{P}=\mathbb Z_{N,\T}^{0,P}$ the partition function in \eqref{pp}, we find